💳 AI and Financial Inclusion: How Credit Scoring with Non-Traditional Data is Transforming Access to Finance

 Q1.
 What is AI credit scoring?

-AI credit scoring uses machine learning to analyze traditional and non-traditional data for loan approvals.
+AI credit scoring uses machine learning to analyze both traditional and non-traditional data sources to determine loan eligibility.

 Q2.
 What is non-traditional data in credit scoring?